sri133/1000408_SriPrasath.P_AIY1_SA-RLPV/README.md

 The dataset was fully cleaned before visualization and simulation comparison.

-3️⃣ Data Visualization & Analysis (15 Marks)
+3️⃣ Data Visualization & Analysis

 The application includes all required visualization types with interactive controls.